I wanted to share a few nuts and bolts of MIDI for iOS development. Specifically, the best frameworks out there, a process for exploring MIDI, etc.

-This table is exactly what I needed to understand what to store.
+This table is what I needed to understand what to store.

-I really like VexFlow and look forward to using the language in a future guitar project.
+I like VexFlow and look forward to using the language in the future guitar project.

-The author of Music Notation Kit, Kyle Sherman, decided to organize music into a different classes including:
+The author of Music Notation Kit, Kyle Sherman, decided to organize music into different classes, including:

 - Measure Repeat